nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Difficulty level for the project was high as we increased the complexity of our use case by handling another entity `Goods` in addition to the suppliers.
 As we strived to tackle the pain points faced by our persona, we had to add goods tracking and other important features for our persona.
 We have been able to build a comprehensive application that we believe can help to alleviate the pain points of our persona.
 This app handles two different entities in two different data types, while ensuring smooth integration between both.

 # Goods Storage
 OpenCSV was used to handle working with CSV files.
 Hence, we are handling another file type besides the JSON that AB3 uses.
 Integrating this library made it easier to implement CSV-related functions.
-However, we did have to learn to use this library effectively and in a way that could make the application bug-free even wtih unintended incorrect usage.
+However, we did have to learn to use this library effectively and in a way that could make the application bug-free even with unintended incorrect usage.
 This resulted in quite some time and effort being used to ensure the testability of the integration of the project with OpenCSV.

 # Main Challenges Faced
 Besides ensuring that any bugs with OpenCSV are handled correctly, we also had to: